 Huilo Huilo, Land of the Mapuche

 The Patagonian Forest is a world away from your everyday routine.
 In addition to plenty of activities that encompass trekking, horseback riding, mountain biking, kayaking, sailing, fishing and more, this area is another locale to delve into the living heritage of the indigenous Mapuche.
 They accounted for about 85% of the indigenous people of Chile.
 Because they were spread out and separated into family clans, the Mapuche were able to resist the Spanish invaders for 300 years.
 They were never conquered.
 The Mapuche community today is working to maintain its proud heritage through a number of initiatives, including workshops that benefit local students such as art, painting, dance, wood carving, music, and baking and chocolate-making.
 Take time to interact with members of this community and learn about their traditions, customs and mythology.
-Explore Chile & the Culture of the Mapuche.
+Explore Chile’s Patagonia & Mapuche Culture

 Iquique on the Coast